 Immunity takes a while to build up.
 If you had your first Covid-19 vaccine dose yesterday, then you are not protected yet.
 Your body needs to spend time responding to the vaccination before it can produce an effective immune response.

 It seems that some protection starts to appear about 2 weeks after the first dose, and then this increases over time.
-But after a longer time – we don’t yet know how long – this protection is likely to start to fade again.
+But after a longer time – we aren’t yet sure how long – this protection is likely to start to fade again.
 So you will need a second booster dose to make sure your immune system can consolidate this protection for the long term.
+The benefits of the second dose start to appear after about 1 to 2 weeks.

 For the Oxford-AstraZeneca vaccine, data from clinical trials suggests that a single dose gives good protection against illness for more than 12 weeks, and that the booster effect of the second dose is stronger when the gap between doses is longer.

-The new vaccines are very good, especially considering that they were developed in record time.
-But they’re not perfect.
+The new vaccines are very good, but they’re not perfect, and no vaccine works perfectly for everybody.
 The highest estimates of their peak efficacy are above 90%, but not quite 100%.
 After you’re vaccinated, it is possible that you could catch Covid-19.
 But if you do get ill, it’s much less likely to be severe and you’re much more likely to recover without needing to be hospitalised.

 Remember, immunity takes weeks to properly develop after getting your first dose, so during that time you may still be at some risk.

 We know that vaccination can stop you from getting seriously ill if you catch the virus, but an early worry was that it might not stop you from carrying the virus and spreading it to others.
-Now, evidence is starting to come in showing that vaccination can also reduce the spread of infection.
+Now, evidence is coming in showing that vaccination can also reduce the spread of infection.

 This policy was recommended by the independent experts on the Joint Committee on Vaccination and Immunisation – an independent expert group that advises the UK health departments – and the UK’s Chief Medical Officers agreed.